fiddyschmitt/udp_dedupe/README.md

 # Usage

 Edit `settings.json`.
-The `filter specifies what packets to inspect.
+The `Filter` specifies what packets to inspect.

 <br/>